Text-Driven Weakly Supervised OCT Lesion Segmentation with Structural Guidance: Results

-\myparagraph{Effect of Different Module:} In~\Cref{tab:ablation_submodule}, we assess the impact of each sub-module in our proposed method on two public datasets, focusing on the performance of pseudo labels measured by overall mIoU scores across lesions.
-As discussed in~\cref{visual_module}, the \textit{base} denotes the primary image branch that processes the original image as input, while the \textit{layer} and \textit{anomaly} refer to the inputs for the structural branch.
-Additionally, the \textit{clip} and \textit{caption} represent the two modules from the textual branch, as outlined in~\cref{text_module}, providing label-informed guidance and synthetic descriptions.
+In~\Cref{tab:ablation_submodule}, we assess the contribution of a textual or structural module when combined with the base module alone on two public datasets, focusing on the performance of pseudo labels measured by overall mIoU scores across lesions.
+The \textit{base} denotes the primary feature module that processes the original image as input, while the \textit{layer} and \textit{anomaly} refer to the inputs for the structural module.
+Additionally, the \textit{clip} and \textit{caption} represent the two textual modules, providing label-derived guidance and synthetic descriptions, respectively.
 Note that the \textit{clip} used is CLIP-large, and the \textit{caption} is generated by BLIP and encoded into vectors by CLIP-base.

-As shown in~\Cref{tab:ablation_submodule}, the performance generally increases with the addition of sub-modules, reaching its peak with the full architecture \RN{9} (61.15\% and 68.11\% on the RESC and Duke datasets, respectively).
-However, we observe some interesting performance drops when adding certain sub-modules, such as \RN{6} vs \RN{2} on both datasets, \RN{5} vs \RN{1} on the RESC dataset, and \RN{8} on the Duke dataset.
-These inconsistencies can be attributed to several factors: 1) The full model (\RN{9}) benefits from a synergistic effect, where all sub-modules complement each other, resulting in more stable and higher performance.
+As shown in~\Cref{tab:ablation_submodule}, performance generally improves as more sub-modules are added, peaking with the full architecture \RN{9} (61.15\% on RESC and 68.11\% on Duke).
+However, we observe some interesting performance drops when adding certain sub-modules, such as \RN{6} vs \RN{2} on both datasets, \RN{5} vs \RN{1} on RESC, and \RN{8} on Duke.
+These inconsistencies can be attributed to: (1) The full model (\RN{9}) benefits from a synergistic effect, where all sub-modules complement each other, resulting in more stable and higher performance.
 In contrast, partial combinations may disrupt this balance and fail to fully leverage the model's potential.
-2) Since we report the highest values in the table, the variance in performance for smaller sub-module combinations may be larger, making some simpler combinations appear better, despite the overall structure with more modules being more consistent.
+(2) Since the table reports the highest values, simpler combinations may show greater performance variance, occasionally appearing better, even though configurations with more modules tend to be more consistent overall.
 We will explore this variance in the following section.